jcronenberg/dotfiles/README.md

 # dotfiles

 My personal dotfiles.
-These files are extremly opinionated and I would not recommend installing them.
+These files are extremely opinionated and I would not recommend installing them.
 Instead this repo is meant for my personal use and maybe some inspiration to others.
 But who am I to tell you what to do, right?